 What is the studio like?

 Gorgeous!
-Yes, from the outside the old post office looks a bit shabby, but if you look up you will see our beautifully branded windows welcoming you into our peaceful haven.
-We have a key-pad entry system which leads you into our lobby.
-As you head up the stairs there are toilets and a safe area to keep your personal belongings.
-When you enter the studio you will see our dedicated yoga sanctuary, with plenty of space to spread out.
-You will hopefully be greeted by the calming music and the light scent of burning incence.
+When you enter the studio you will see a dedicated yoga sanctuary and be greeted by calming music and the light scent of essential oils.
 Any anxieties you had about coming or stresses from your day should hopefully melt away at this point, as you get ready to settle into your mat.

 What happens in a yoga class?

 Peace and quiet!
 We always start our practice laying in Savasana (relaxation), where we get to calm our minds and switch off from the outside world.
 We then do some light warms ups to mobilise and awaken our bodies.
 Our main Asana (posture) practice is themed each week.
 For example: Hips, Forward Bends, Balances, etc. We usually include Surya Namaskar (sun salutation) or Chandra Namaskar (moon salute) in most classes too.
 Then we do some cool downs, which often includes an inversion (going upside down).
 But don’t worry, this can be as simple as putting our legs up the wall to reverse the flow of Prana (energy/breath).
 Then we relax back down in Savasana for the end of the session before floating out the door

 What can you expect when coming your first class at LV Yoga?